paulczar/TDD-with-chef-and-strainer/sysadvent/README.md

 ### knife test ###

-tests cookbook for syntax errors. this uses the built-in ruby syntax checking option for files in the cookbook ending in .rb, and the erb syntax check for files ending in .erb (templates).
+Tests cookbook for syntax errors. this uses the built-in ruby syntax checking option for files in the cookbook ending in .rb, and the erb syntax check for files ending in .erb (templates).
 This comes free with `knife`.

 ### [foodcritic](http://acrmp.github.io/foodcritic/) ###